LucasCzajkowski/Car-driving-AI/README.md

 # Car driving AI
- Unity 3d project utilizing neural networks to teach a car how to drive (my first neural network project)
+ Unity 3d project utilizing neural networks to teach a car how to drive using neural network and genetic algorithm.

+ Project description: